Inverse cascade anomalies in fourth-order Leith models: acknowledgements

 \section{acknowledgements}

 The authors thank A. Mailybaev for useful discussions.
 ST acknowledges support from the Programa de Capacitação Institucional of CNPq and the French-Brazilian network in mathematics.
 The work of VG was partially supported by the ``chercheurs invit\'es" awards of the F\'ed\'eration Doeblin FR 2800, Universit\'e de la C\^ote d'Azur, France.
 The work of SN was supported by the Chaire D'Excellence IDEX (Initiative of Excellence) awarded by Universit\'e de la C\^ote d'Azur, France, Simons Foundation Collaboration grant Wave Turbulence (Award ID 651471), the European Unions Horizon 2020 research and innovation programme in the framework of Marie Skodowska-Curie HALT project (grant agreement No 823937) and the FET Flagships PhoQuS project (grant agreement No 820392).
+The work of SM was supported by state funding program FSUS-2020-0034.

-\section{Dynamical system analysis for the second order DAMs: digest}
+\section{Dynamical system analysis for the second order DAM: digest}

 \paragraph{Self-similar solution of the second kind.} The second-order DAM introduced in section~\ref{sec:Failure} is the conservation law \be \partial_t N + \partial_\omega Q=0, \text{ with } Q:= - \omega^{3+\rho}N^2 \partial_\omega (\omega^{-\rho} N) . \ee Pure scaling stationary solutions are either the equilibrium solutions $N \sim \omega^{\rho}$ or the cascade KZ solution $N=(3Q/(3\rho-2))^{1/3} \omega^{-2/3}$.
 Inverse cascade solutions require $Q<0$ and, therefore, $\rho<2/3$.